 Configuring IP pools is easy.
-IP pools were first introduced with vSphere 4, but they’re not necessarily used by everyone.
-IP pools are necessary if you want create or deploy a vApp.
+IP pools were first introduced with vSphere 4, but they're not necessarily used by everyone.
+IP pools are necessary if you want to create or deploy a vApp.
 They provide a network identity to vApps.
 IP pool gives a network config to VMs that run in the vApp.
-So you’ll also need to have an IP pool configured if you want to test vCloud Automation Center (VCAC) or Horizon Workspace.
+So you'll also need to have an IP pool configured if you want to test vCloud Automation Center (VCAC) or Horizon Workspace.

 IP pools provide a network identity to vApps.
 An IP pool is a network configuration that is assigned to a network used by a vApp.
 The vApp can then leverage vCenter Server to automatically provide an IP configuration to its virtual machines.

 The IP pools are created at the Datacenter level, so after selecting the data center, the tab will appear in your vSphere client (windows).